 Also save yourself the grief and aggravation of shopping for, delivering and assembling a new grill, and disposing of your old one.
 Note, if the body of your grill is warped or severely rusted, it really is time to replace it!

-To ensure the part you are ordering will fit your grill, remove the old part and measure the part.
+Our grill parts are aftermarket and go to many brands so to ensure the part you are ordering will fit your grill, remove the old part and measure the part.

 Often Grills may be mis-marked, same model numbers are used with different interior dimensional parts or we may enter model numbers incorrectly.

 We suggest cleaning your grill every time you use it.
-But, at least 4 times a year you should remove every part out of the firebox and degrease each part as well as inspect them for holes, breakage etc.
+But, at least 4 times a year you should remove every part out of the firebox and decrease each part as well as inspect them for holes, breakage etc.

 Grids are most efficiently and easily cleaned by scrubbing with a brass bristle brush.
 Do NOT Use the scraper end of your Brush.
 The scraper can chip the porcelain and cause the Grids to rust.
 Carefully wipe grids with a paper towel before use.